ravenawk/patsbytes/content/articles/ansible_collections.md

 pbytes@patsbyes:~$
 ```

-The above shows all collections we have installed over the last few examples, including dependencies, in this case, ansible.utils.
+The above shows all collections we have installed, and as expected, they are in the first path in the COLLECTIONS_PATHS variable.
+You might also notice an extra collection listed, ansible.utils, that is because of a dependency by ansible.netcommon.

 For example: